Children's groups

 Price: €2.40

-Designed as a real journey around the world, the Patrimonium board game is played around general knowledge questions and expression activities.
-The aim is to discover UNESCO, the monuments, natural sites, and traditions listed on the World Heritage List, and more specifically the Citadel of Besançon.
+Designed as a journey around the world, the board game Patrimonium is based on general knowledge questions and creative activities.
+The goal is to learn about UNESCO, the monuments, natural sites, and traditions listed on the World Heritage List—and, in particular, the Citadel of Besançon.

 Duration: 1 hour